Discover Breathtaking Annecy, the Venice of France

 Enigmatic Palais de l’Isle

 Another fairytale building is the Palais de l’Isle, which has held many different roles over the centuries, from prison, mint and courthouse to grand residence.
-Today it is a history museum that is only open on selected days in high season.
+Today, it is a history museum open only on selected days during high season.
 It is worth visiting just to see it from the outside, set on a little islet on the Canal du Thiou.
 As you explore the waterways, check out the romantic Pont des Amours, or Lovers’ Bridge.
 If two lovers kiss on the bridge, they will be together forever, or so the legend goes.

 Nature and Outdoor Activities

 Annecy is in a truly idyllic location and, during the summer months in particular, visitors and residents make the most of the beautiful surroundings and fresh mountain air to enjoy a canalside stroll and stop for coffee in one of the many little cafés where they can watch the world go by.
-There are plenty of cycle paths around the lake and lovely beaches for swimming and relaxing.
+There are plenty of cycle paths around the lake, as well as lovely beaches for swimming and relaxing.

 A Vibrant Watersports Scene